 On top of the Trinity Column is the 'Holy Trinity', the centre of which is a Maria Immaculata.
 On the pedestal are the figures of saints: St. Vitus (patron saint of the city), St. John Nepomuk (patron against water hazards) and St. Charles Borromeo (patron saint against plague).

 The monument was renovated in 2007/2008.
-St. Nepomuk, which was built in stone and the one from
+The St. Nepomuk from Stein and the one from

 were included in my